Carocim/scrolling-tasklist-obs-overlay/README.md

 1. Extract the folder you downloaded from GitHub
 2. Open **Command Prompt,** then type `cd ` (with a space), and drag the project folder into the Command Prompt window.
 It will autofill the path.
 Press **Enter** to move into the folder.
-3. Run this in the command prompt:
+3. Then type and enter:

 ```
 npm install